 Anyway, the CPIB found NO DIRT on him – my father was THAT trustworthy, mashaa Allah.

 This story never fails to make me smile.
 As a child and a teen, I DID used to think that my father was boring.
-Now though, when I remember, I think, it’s not a bad thing at all…
+I’d often wished that he could be a bit of a rebel who let loose sometimes.
+Now though, when I remember, I think, it wasn’t a bad thing at all…